Anirban166/testComplexity/README.md

 ## Benchmarking
 Among a few [options](https://anirban166.github.io//Benchmarking/),
-- `microbenchmark::microbenchmark()` is used to compute the benchmarks to obtain the time results in `testComplexity::asymptoticTimings()`, for the added convenience of having the benchmarked results as a data frame plus for the precision or time scale it produces the results on. (usually in nanoseconds, as can be found from [here](https://cran.r-project.org/web/packages/microbenchmark/microbenchmark.pdf))
+- `microbenchmark::microbenchmark()` is used to compute the benchmarks to obtain the time results in `testComplexity::asymptoticTimings()`, for the added convenience of having the benchmarked results as a data frame plus for the precision or time scale it produces the results on. (usually in nanoseconds, as can be found from [here](https://cran.r-project.org/web/packages/microbenchmark/microbenchmark.pdf)) <br>
-- `bench::bench_memory()` would be used to compute the memory usage to obtain the memory use metrics in `testComplexity::asymptoticMemoryUsage()`.
+- `bench::bench_memory()` would be used to compute the memory usage to obtain the memory use metrics in `testComplexity::asymptoticMemoryUsage()`. <br>

 ## Testing
-- **Functions:** A list of functions the package will be tested on can be found [here](https://github.com/Anirban166/testComplexity/issues/2#issue-615087634).
+- **Functions:** A list of functions the package will be tested on can be found [here](https://github.com/Anirban166/testComplexity/issues/2#issue-615087634). <br>
-- **Unit Testing**: Test cases for testComplexity functions via [testthat](https://cran.r-project.org/web/packages/testthat/index.html) package can be found [here](https://github.com/Anirban166/testComplexity/blob/master/tests/testthat/test-testsfortestComplexity.R).
+- **Unit Testing**: Test cases for testComplexity functions via [testthat](https://cran.r-project.org/web/packages/testthat/index.html) package can be found [here](https://github.com/Anirban166/testComplexity/blob/master/tests/testthat/test-testsfortestComplexity.R). <br>
-- **Code Coverage**: Tested locally by `covr::package_coverage()` and codecov, with 100% code coverage.
+- **Code Coverage**: Tested locally by `covr::package_coverage()` and codecov, with 100% code coverage. <br>
 - **OS Support**: Travis-CI builds are tested on Linux machines, whereas Windows is the native OS this package is developed and tested on. <br>
 <a href="https://www.microsoft.com/en-in/windows"> <img src="https://img.shields.io/badge/Windows--brightgreen?style=for-the-badge&logo=Windows"> <a href="https://www.linux.org/"> <img src="https://img.shields.io/badge/Linux--brightgreen?style=for-the-badge&logo=Linux">